Twitter clarifies rules on banned content, abusive behaviour

 The new rules also said that Twitter might respond to reports that somebody is considering "self-harm" by contacting the person to express concern and provide contact information to mental health practitioners.

-Lawmakers in Congress proposed legislation earlier this month that would require social media operators, including Twitter and Facebook Inc (FB.O), to notify federal authorities of any detected "terrorist activity."
+Lawmakers in Congress proposed legislation earlier this month that would require social media operators, including Twitter and Facebook Inc, to notify federal authorities of any detected "terrorist activity."

 (Reporting by Jim Finkle in Boston and Dustin Volz in Washington; Editing by Peter Cooney)